 - You can build up a better business reputation through connecting with customers.

 So you know social media is essential for business.
-But what channels should you be on?
+But, what social media accounts should your business utilize?
 With dozens out there, let’s hone in on some of the most widely used ones and how you can put them to work for your business.

 1. Facebook for Business